DimeZilla/terminus-env-extend/README.md

 ```
 $ terminus mysql [site].[env] "[SQL COMMAND]"
 ```
 This will run the sql command and print the output.
-Example:

 # Help